yalelibrary/yul-dc-management/README.md

 ## Camerata

-Camerata is a gem which is used to orchestrate and deploy the Yale DC suite of applications
+Camerata is a gem which is used to orchestrate and deploy the Yale DC suite of applications.

 ### Install Camerata